bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/add-controls-and-rules/properties.md

 When you go to **Administration** > **Designer** > click on a process > **Process properties** in the right-hand pane, you will see the properties for the chosen process.

-The following properties are visible:
+These process properties are visible:

 - Title - the title of process for example Training Request.